 Asparagus Risotto with Mint and Lemon

-This is a great way to enjoy beautiful British asparagus.
+A risotto is a great way to enjoy beautiful British asparagus.
 The British asparagus season is around April time and is relatively short, but freshly picked asparagus are worth seeking out and taste noticeably different to imported varieties.
 Asparagus is also very good for you and contains more folic acid than any other vegetable.

 - 2 tbsp olive oil organic, fairtrade